The Imaginative Generative Adversarial Network: Automatic Data Augmentation for Dynamic Skeleton-Based Hand Gesture and Human Action Recognition: INTRODUCTION

 \section{INTRODUCTION}

-Hand gesture interaction has the potential to afford users a fluid and unencumbered method of interfacing with computer systems.
+Hand gesture interaction has the potential to provide users with a fluid and unencumbered method of interfacing with computer systems.
 As a consequence, it has attracted considerable research attention in both hand gesture recognition (HGR) and deployment of such strategies to diverse domains including smart homes, augmented reality, virtual reality, manufacturing, and smart cars.
 Human action recognition (HAR) is another popular research area with many real-world applications, such as surveillance event detection, video retrieval, and smart rehabilitation~\cite{poppe2010survey}.
 One of the main challenges in HGR/HAR research is that factors, such as the complexity of hand gesture structures/action structures, differences in hand size/human size, and hand postures/human postures, can influence the performance of the recognition algorithm.
-While deep neural networks have had remarkable success in HGR \cite{devineau2018deep,du2015hierarchical,lefebvre2013blstm} and HAR~\cite{ullah2017action,ding2017investigation,li2017skeleton}, problems in over-fitting or a failure to learn a high-performance model may arise when training deep neural networks with insufficient training data.
-Several training schemes have been developed to address this problem, including meta-learning and data augmentation.
+While deep neural networks have had remarkable success in HGR~\cite{chen2019construct,yang2019make,yang2019make} and HAR~\cite{ullah2017action,ding2017investigation}, problems in over-fitting or a failure to learn a high-performance model may arise when training deep neural networks with insufficient training data. \changetext{ However, increasing the amount of training data through data augmentation can help alleviate this issue and improve model performance. }

 Classical data augmentation methods increase the volume of the training set by applying transformations to raw data, which may be realistic or unrealistic, such as SpecAugment~\cite{park2019specaugment}, cutout~\cite{devries2017improved} and mixup~\cite{zhang2017mixup}.
 However, these methods are not always effective on all datasets.
 Further, the above classical data augmentation methods are limited because they are structured such that they transform existing samples into slightly altered additional samples.
-Moreover, hyperparameter optimization for the augmentation policy requires a huge budget of computation using a brute force approach that can easily cost hundreds of GPU hours.
+Moreover, hyperparameter optimization for a classical augmentation policy usually requires a large computation budget using a brute force approach that can easily cost hundreds of GPU hours.
 In addition, there are many different ways of altering the samples.
 This highlights a need to find a way of generating new data efficiently.
-In this paper, we propose a high-efficiency sampling strategy that can directly estimate the training data distribution and generate new samples based on the estimated distribution.